 – Ellen Reat IUGFS Class of 2012, MS 2016, Sedimentology

-While we have made great progress in the past 5 years, there is still work to be done to make sure our campus remains highly functional and attractive for our students and potential external users.
+While we have made great progress in the past 5 years, there is still work to be done to make sure our field station remains highly functional and attractive for our students and potential external users.
 Our current focus is on raising funds dedicated to new construction and renovation of existing structures, and also endowed scholarships for students.

 The Field Station has been wonderfully maintained since its beginning.
 As is true of most programs, our growth depends upon the construction, replacement and/or renovation of many buildings on the campus.